DEFRA/fg-gas-backend/test/contract/README.md

 - ✅ Consumer: fg-gas-backend (receives events)
 - ✅ Provider: farming-grants-agreements-api (sends events)
 - ✅ GAS processes incoming agreement events and forwards to CW

+**Note**: The participant name is simply `fg-gas-backend`, not `fg-gas-backend-sns`.
+The SNS/SQS transport is an implementation detail, not part of the contract identity.

 ## Pact Broker